 To make a long story short, most companies aren’t willing to put in the effort to optimize their pricing decisions.
 All the customer research needed to figure out the right valuations takes time and effort.
 Surprisingly, the average company only spends less than ten hours per year on their pricing strategy, which is not enough.

-Instead, companies turn to strategies like guessing, relying on discounts, and not pricing based on value.
+Instead of coming up with a bullet-proof price optimization strategy, companies turn to strategies like guessing, relying on discounts, and not pricing based on value.

 Many companies don’t know how many different pricing tiers or levels they should incorporate into their pricing structure.
 It’s a common misconception that more tiers equals more conversions.
 Data shows that too many or too few options pushes away potential customers, with a clear decrease in conversion rates as the number of tiers gets higher.